From the Editors

 Viewed from a different perspective, the newness of the Ramallah market does not index instability, but instead points towards a set of practices that attempt to bound instabilities into possibilities.
-In various ways, debt, falling wages, and PA wage instability control the dynamics of consumption and manage the market; the political relationship of the PA to Israel keeps the West Bank market subordinate to Israel’s.
+In various ways, debt, falling wages, and PA wage instability control the dynamics of consumption and manage the market; and the political relationship of the PA to Israel keeps the West Bank market subordinate to Israel’s.

-It’s true that there are fissures, and that there opportunities for resistance that emerge in different places—for example, if the economy of the occupation moves through the PA, the PA might now be in a position to make credible threats to those who profit from the occupation.
+It’s true that there are fissures, and that opportunities for resistance emerge in different places—for example, if the economy of the occupation moves through the PA, the PA might now be in a position to make credible threats to those who profit from the occupation.
 Or, Ramallah class culture might begin to clash with the national movement, and this may lead to increased political consciousness among those who don’t benefit from new economic practices.
-Here, I simply want to propose a wider view of these forces, and suggest the situation in Ramallah may not consist of short-term bubbles, but instead long-term, if piecemeal, attempts to establish certainty, and to solidify certain economic, political, and cultural forms in the West Bank.
+Here, I simply want to propose a wider view of these forces, and suggest the political economic situation in Ramallah may not consist of short-term bubbles, but instead long-term, if piecemeal, attempts to establish certainty, and to solidify certain economic, political, and cultural forms in the West Bank.

 If you prefer, email your comments to firstname.lastname@example.org.